 Several factors can impact the probate timeline, including:

-- The complexity of the estate: Estates with multiple assets, properties, or businesses can complicate the process.
+- The complexity of the estate: Estates with multiple properties, business interests, overseas assets, or assets held in multiple financial institutions can significantly extend the process.

 Paying Inheritance Tax

-As you navigate the probate process, it’s essential to grasp how inheritance tax affects the estate’s distribution.
-Inheritance tax is a critical consideration when applying for probate with a will, as it can significantly impact the value of the estate passed on to beneficiaries.
+As you navigate the probate process, it is essential to understand how inheritance tax (IHT) works and how it affects the estate’s distribution.
+IHT is a critical consideration when applying for probate with a will, as it can significantly reduce the value of the estate that ultimately reaches the beneficiaries.

 When is Inheritance Tax Applicable?